hirosystems/stacks-blockchain-api/readme.md

 and stacks-node working directory, and re-sync from scratch.

 Alternatively, an event-replay feature is available where the API records the HTTP POST requests from the stacks-node event emitter, then streams these events back to itself.
-Essentially simulating a wipe & full re-sync, but much quicker -- typically around 10 minutes.
+Essentially simulating a wipe & full re-sync, but much quicker.

 The feature can be used via program args.
 For example, if there are breaking changes in the API's sql schema, like adding a new column which requires event's to be re-played, the following steps could be ran: